(828) 484-1199

 Counseling Adults

-For more than 20 years, I have mentored the next generation of counselors.
-As a supervisor and educator, I guide graduate students and post-graduate licensees through their counseling training, ensuring they are well-equipped to support others in their professional journeys.
+Alongside my clinical work, I have spent more than two decades mentoring the next generation of counselors.
+As a clinical supervisor and educator, I guide graduate students and early-career therapists as they develop the skills and confidence needed to support others in meaningful ways.

 Click here if you are interested in a 15 minute free consultation